 25 Vegetarian Indian Recipes With a Healthy MakeoverThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 These 25 vegetarian Indian recipes have gotten a healthy makeover, but retain all the flavor!
 Enjoy your favorite curries, tikka masala, paneer and more!